 Contributions to the plan are made pursuant to Section 31584 of the 1937 Act.
 The System's funding policy provides for periodic contributions at actuarially-determined rates that, expressed as percentages of annual covered payroll, are sufficient to accumulate adequate assets to pay benefits when due.
 Members of the System are required to contribute, and such contributions range from 3.54% to 22.13% of annual covered salary for fiscal year 2017-18 and from 2.30% to 21.86% of annual covered salary for fiscal year 2016-17 depending on the member's tier, employer, and bargaining unit.
 Each employer of the System is obligated by state law to make all required contributions to the plan and depending on the participating employer and their employees' tiers, such contribution rates range from 7.93% to 41.30% of covered payroll for fiscal year 2017-18 and from 13.18% to 41.93% of covered payroll for fiscal year 2016-17.
-The required contributions include current service cost and amortization of any unfunded prior service costs as of June 30, 2012 over a period of 23 years from June 30, 2012, amortization of any unfunded service costs resulting in actuarial gains or losses and amortization of any unfunded service costs resulting from plan amendments over a 15 year period and amortization of any unfunded service costs resulting from retirement incentive programs over a period of up to 5 years.
+The required contributions include current service cost and amortization of any unfunded prior service cost as of June 30, 2012 over a period of 23 years from June 30, 2012, amortization of any unfunded service costs resulting in actuarial gains or losses and amortization of any unfunded service costs resulting from changes in actuarial assumptions and methods over a 20-year period, amortization of any unfunded service costs resulting from plan amendments over a 15 year period and amortization of any unfunded service costs resulting from retirement incentive programs over a period of up to 5 years.